azad-nft/agora-sdk-samples-reactjs/README.md

     ``` bash
     pnpm run dev
     ```
+   Open the reference app using the URL displayed in Terminal.

 1. **Run the samples in the reference app**

-   Choose a sample from the dropdown and test the code.
+   Choose a sample and test the code.

 ## Contact